jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 <h4>Set covering</h4>

 The [set covering problem](https://en.wikipedia.org/wiki/Set_cover_problem) is another classic OR problem with several applications (the Southwestern Airlines crew scheduling problem in +@sec:ipWordProblems was one example).
-In abstract terms, the idea is that there is some set of items $S$, and some number of $n$ subsets $S_j\subseteq S$[^newNotationSubset], $j\in\{1,2,\dots,n\}$.
+In abstract terms, the idea is that there is some set of items $S$, and some number of $n$ subsets[^newNotationSubset] $S_j\subseteq S$, $j\in\{1,2,\dots,n\}$.
 The idea is to choose some collection of the subsets so that every member of $S$ is also present in at least one subset.

-[^newNotationSubset]: New notation: when we write $S_j\subseteq S$, we mean to say that $S'$ is a subset of $S$.
+[^newNotationSubset]: New notation: when we write $S'\subseteq S$, we mean to say that $S'$ is a subset of $S$.
 That is, $S$ and $S'$ are both sets, and every element of $S'$ is also an element of $S$.

 Ok, that was a mouthful, let's try to explain with an example.
 Remember the airline crew scheduling problem referenced above?
 In that case, the base set $S$ was the set of flight segments that the airline needed to fly (SF to LA, Chicago to Denver, etc.).
 The $S_j$ subsets were the feasible flight sequences, like sequence 6 from the table that consisted of flying from SF to Seattle, then Seattle to LA, and finally LA to SF.
 Our job was to select the flight sequences such that every flight segment was flown at least once[^notQuiteSetCover].

 [^notQuiteSetCover]: Plus an extra constraint on the number of flight segments to choose - this constraint is not included in the classical set covering problem.

 Let's give one more example to motivate our formulation.
 Say a new city is deciding where to place their fire stations.
-They require that every neighborhood in the city can be reached in under 5 minutes by at least on fire station.
+They require that every neighborhood in the city can be reached in under 5 minutes by at least one fire station.
 There are $n$ potential building sites for the new stations, and $m$ different neighborhoods in the city (so $S=\{1,2,\dots,m\}$).
 For each potential building site $j\in\{1,2,\dots,n\}$, there is a set $S_j\subseteq S$ of neighborhoods that can be reached from that site in under 5 minutes.
 There is also a cost $c_j\in\R$ associated with building a station at site $j$.
 How can the city minimize building costs while still meeting the requirements?

 Our formulation will include binary variables $x_j$ with the interpretation that a station will be built at site $j$ if and only if $x_j=1$.
 The formulation follows[^newNotationConditionalSet]: